 vi.
-Section 9 - SFI 2015-2019 Audit Procedures and Auditor Qualifications and Accreditation
+Section 10 - SFI 202 Audit Procedures and Auditor Qualifications and Accreditation

-Part 2: Requirements for Chain-of-Custody Process - Physical Separation Method
+Part 2: Requirements for Chain-of-Custody Process

+General Requirements for Physical Separation

 2.1 General Requirements for Physical Separation

-2.1.1 The applying the physical separation method shall ensure that the certified forest content is separated or controlled to ensure it is not mixed with or replaced by uncertified content.
+2.1.1 The certified organization applying the physical separation method shall ensure that the certified forest content is separated or controlled to ensure it is not mixed with or replaced by uncertified content.

-2.1.2 The whose certified forest content and recycled content inputs are not mixed with other raw material, should use physical separation as the preferred option.
+2.1.2 The certified organization whose certified forest content and recycled content inputs are not mixed with other raw material, should use physical separation as the preferred option.

-2.1.3 An who makes SFI claims or uses the SFI on-product label in association with non-timber forest products shall apply the physical separation method to ensure non-timber forest products are sourced from SFI-certified lands.
+2.1.3 A certified organization who makes SFI claims or uses the SFI on-product label in association with non-timber forest products shall apply the physical separation method to ensure non-timber forest products are sourced from SFI-certified lands.

-2.2 Identification of the Origin

-2.2.1 Identification at Delivery Level

-The shall identify and verify the category of the origin of all procured raw material.
-Documents and/or verifiable information associated with the source and/or delivery of raw material shall include at least:

-a. supplier identification,

-b. quantity of delivery,

-c. date of delivery / delivery period / accounting period,

-d. category of origin,

-i.
-SFI Certified Forest Content - Raw material from a forest certified to an acceptable forest management standard constitutes a claim of 100 percent certified forest content

-ii.
-SFI Certified Sourcing

-iii.
-Post-Consumer Recycled

-iv.
-Pre-Consumer Recycled

-v.
-SFI Recycled Content

-e.
-The supplier’s chain-of-custody number, if applicable.

-This information can be documented in the form of, but not limited to, an invoice, bill of lading, shipping document, letter, or other forms of communications between the and the next entity in the supply chain.

-Note 1: The categories of the origin of raw material are specified in the SFI Definitions (Section 13).

-Note 2: An (e.g., printer or lumberyard) that uses the physical separation method and sources inputs from a suppler that uses the percentage-based method must know the percentage of certified content if it wants to label products or make claims about them.

-2.2.2 Identification at Supplier Level

-The shall obtain or access confirmation documentation for all suppliers of the certified forest content, which proves that the criteria set for the supplier have been met.

 2.3 Separation of the Certified Content